streamthoughts/jikkou/docs/content/en/docs/How-to Guides/Install/api-server.md

 #### Step 1: Download

-Download the latest Java binary distribution from the [GitHub Releases](https://github.com/streamthoughts/jikkou/releases) (e.g. `jikkou-api-server-0.36.0.zip`)
+Download the latest Java binary distribution from the [GitHub Releases](https://github.com/streamthoughts/jikkou/releases) (e.g. `jikkou-api-server-$LATEST_VERSION.zip`)

 Unpack the download distribution and move the unpacked directory to a desired destination